 Greek Chicken Gyros are easy, flavorful, make ahead and healthy – winning!
 The combination of juicy Greek lemon chicken, creamy cucumber dill tzatziki, fresh crisp veggies, and tangy feta wrapped in warm pita bread is out of this world.
-While the chicken marinates, you can prep the tzatziki and chop the veggies, so all you have to do is cook the chicken at dinner time.
+While the chicken marinates, you can prep the tzatziki, chop the veggies and whip up some lemon rice or Greek pasta salad, so all you have to do is cook the chicken at dinner time.
 These chicken gyros are excellent for meal prep, make ahead lunch/dinners, entertaining and leftovers – instructions included.

 WHY I LOVE THIS CHICKEN GYRO RECIPE

 Greek cuisine is one of my all-time favorites.
 I never get tired of the fresh Mediterranean flavors and feeling completely full and satisfied from healthy food such as hummus and veggies, souvlaki, or gyro flatbread pizza.